diegohommer/maxflow-algorithms/src/tournament/README.md

 ## Parameters

-This instance generator can be customized using command-line arguments:
+The instance generator can be customized using command-line arguments:

 ```
 ./program [n] [c] [α] [β]